 Without proper fall protection measures, any uncovered skylight is a serious fall hazard.
 Skylights are designed to withstand the forces of nature, including snowfall, rain and hail, but they are not designed to handle a person’s body weight.
 OHSA requires that every skylight should be treated as equivalent to a hole or opening and, as such, should be covered by a skylight safety screen or surrounded by a skylight guardrail.

 Do skylights deteriorate with time?

 Yes.
 Over time and with exposure to the sun and other environmental factors, plastic skylights are susceptible to deterioration, making them an even more serious fall hazard.
 This highlights an even greater need for skylight protection.

 How long do skylight windows last?

-However long your skylight window is due to last, it should still have a protective safety screen or railing.
-This < will> not extend the lifespan of the window itself, but it will definitely protect anyone on the rooftop from falling through the skylight>
+However long your skylight window is due to last, it should still have a protective skylight screen or railing.
+This will not extend the lifespan of the window itself, but it will definitely protect anyone on the rooftop from falling through the skylight.

 What is a skylight safety screen?